There are several types of templates that you can use with ReSharper:

 Each live template is identified by a Shortcut — a short string of characters, for example foreach — that you can type right in the editor to invoke the template.

 .nullafter an expression and ReSharper will create an

 ifstatement that checks the expression to be null.
 See Postfix Templates for details.

 Source templates, which are only available for C#, can be created right in the code of your project as extension methods.
 As soon as you define a source template, you can pick it up in the completion list of corresponding types, similarly to postfix templates.
 For more information, see Source Templates

-File templates are used to create one or more new files with predefined code, such as a type declaration, unit test, etc. File templates have no shortcuts, they are identified by their descriptions.
-See Creating Files from Templates \ and Creating Multi-File Templates for details.
+File templates are used to create one or more new files with predefined code, such as a type declaration, unit test, and so on.
+File templates have no shortcuts, they are identified by their descriptions.
+See Create Files from Templates and Create Multi-File Templates for details.

 This feature is supported in the following languages and technologies: